tonylukasavage/cv2r/README.md

 * Dead River had some sprite rendering issues.
 This is likely because both the heart and non-heart screens share the same objset:area:submap
 * Fast travel
 * Graveyard Duck (come on grom!)
+* represent seed value on title screens with game icons (like ALttP rando)

 ## developer notes